gillesvs/librelink/README.md

 -- | --

 `sensor` | Show info from blueprint API.
 Active Sensor (in days) : All information about your sensor.
-State is number of days since activation Glucose Measurement (in mg/dL) : Measured value every minute Glucose Trend : in plain text + icon
+State is number of days since activation.
+Glucose Measurement (in mg/dL) : Measured value every minute.
+Glucose Trend : in plain text + icon.
-Minutes since update (in min) : self explanatory
+Minutes since update (in min) : self explanatory.

-`binary_sensor` | to measure high and low
+`binary_sensor` | to measure high and low.
-Is High | True of False
+Is High | True of False.
-Is Low  | True of False
+Is Low  | True of False.

 ## Installation